Noli de Castro

-Manuel Leuterio de Castro Jr. ([lɛ.ʊˌtɛːɾ.jo dɛ ˈkaːs.tɾo]; born July 6, 1949), professionally known as Noli de Castro, is a Filipino journalist, news anchor and politician who served as the 12th vice president of the Philippines from 2004 until 2010, under President Gloria Macapagal Arroyo.
+Manuel "Noli" Leuterio de Castro Jr. ([lɛ.ʊˌtɛːɾ.jo dɛ ˈkaːs.tɾo]; born July 6, 1949) is a Filipino broadcaster, journalist, and former politician who served as the 12th Vice President of the Philippines from 2004 until 2010 under President Gloria Macapagal Arroyo.
 He was elected to the Senate of the Philippines in 2001 after receiving the most votes of any senator in the 2001 election.

-De Castro is the anchor of radio programs Kabayan and TeleRadyo Balita (formerly Radyo Patrol Balita: Alas Siyete) on DZMM Radyo Patrol 630, ABS-CBN TeleRadyo and Kapamilya Channel and the original and long-running anchor of TV Patrol on ABS-CBN, DZMM Radyo Patrol 630, ABS-CBN TeleRadyo, ANC, Kapamilya Channel and A2Z.
+With a career spanning over five decades, de Castro is among the most recognizable journalists in Philippine broadcast media.
+De Castro is currently the anchor of the radio program Kabayan on DZMM, DZMM TeleRadyo and PRTV Prime Media and the TV program TV Patrol on ANC, Kapamilya Channel, A2Z and ALLTV.
 He is one of the key television figures in favor of the Philippine drug war undertaken by the administration of President Rodrigo Duterte.

 Early life and education

-Noli de Castro was born as Manuel Leuterio de Castro Jr. in the town of Pola, Oriental Mindoro at 4:00 pm on July 6, 1949.
+De Castro was born as Manuel Leuterio de Castro Jr. in the town of Pola, Oriental Mindoro at 4:00 pm on July 6, 1949.
 He is the fifth child of Manuel de Castro Sr. (born c.
 1909) and Demetria (née Leuterio, born c.
 1911).
 He studied at the University of the East in 1971 with a degree in Bachelor of Commerce, majoring in banking and finance, and a doctorate degree Honoris causa from the Polytechnic University of the Philippines.